allex-docs/tutorials/first_steps/timeservicestatehandling.md

 this.state.set('active', true);
 ```

 This particular line of code sets the `active` property of the `state` to `true`.
-If a Client were interested in this property, it would `materializeState` and then `listenState` for the `active` property.
+If a Client were interested in this property, it would `materializeState` and then `readState` for the `active` property.

 However, the `tick` method implements setting the `time` property of the `state`: